Product

 Data Infrastructure at Scale

-Expanding from one city to three meant exponentially more complex data infrastructure.
-We needed to process satellite imagery, street-view data, historical photos, and real-time social media content for multiple metropolitan areas simultaneously.
+Expanding from one city to multiple metropolitan areas meant exponentially more complex data infrastructure.
+We needed to process satellite imagery, street-view data, historical photos, and real-time social media content for multiple regions simultaneously.
 The computational requirements grew not linearly, but exponentially.

 Our engineering team redesigned our entire pipeline to handle distributed processing across multiple geographic regions.
 We implemented edge computing nodes in each target city, allowing for faster local analysis while maintaining global model coherence.
 This hybrid approach reduced latency and improved accuracy for region-specific queries.